PA man dies after being strangled by snake - NewsBreak

 PA man dies after being strangled by snake

-FOGELSVILLE, LEHIGH COUNTY (WBRE/WYOU) — The Leigh County Coroner has pronounced a man dead after he was constricted by a Boa around his neck.
+FOGELSVILLE, LEHIGH COUNTY (WBRE/WYOU) — The Lehigh County Coroner has pronounced a man dead after he was constricted by a Boa around his neck.

 According to the coroner, Elliot Senseman, 27, of Upper Macungie Township (Fogelsville) died after an incident occurred with a snake on Wednesday, July 20.